Image as an IMU: Estimating Camera Motion from a Single Motion-Blurred Image: Experiments

-\begin{itemize} \item \textit{COLMAP} \cite{schoenberger2016sfm} \cite{schoenberger2016mvs} is an incremental-SfM method that is considered to be the de-facto method for obtaining camera poses and commonly serves as ground-truth for NeRFs \cite{mildenhall2020nerf} and Gaussian Splatting \cite{kerbl3Dgaussians} methods.
-Because standard SfM is unreliable with small triangulation angles, we run COLMAP using all images in the sequence.
-After obtaining the camera poses across all images, we scale the trajectory with the ground-truth ARKit poses.
-We use the \texttt{hloc} package \cite{sarlin2019coarse} to run COLMAP with SIFT \cite{Lowe2004DistinctiveIF} and AdaLAM \cite{cavalli2020handcrafted} as well as a learning baseline using DISK \cite{tyszkiewicz2020disk} and LightGlue \cite{lindenberger2023lightglue}. \item \textit{MASt3R} \cite{dust3r_cvpr24} \cite{mast3r_arxiv24} is a recent learning-based 3D vision method that regresses the pointmaps between a pair of images.
-MASt3R is the current SOTA in retrieving metric-scale camera poses, particularly with extremely challenging views with little-to-no-overlap.
-To better represent our method, we evaluate MASt3R on pairwise images two frames apart. \item \textit{DROID-SLAM} \cite{teed2021droid} is a learning-based SLAM method that utilizes RAFT \cite{teed_raft_2020} to estimate the optical flow across frames to help compute the camera poses, and obtains SOTA accuracy and robustness particularly in adversarial conditions.
-To obtain the camera poses for each frame, we set DROID-SLAM to identify each image as a keyframe by setting the filter and keyframe thresholds to 0. \end{itemize}
+\begin{itemize} \item \textit{COLMAP} \cite{schoenberger2016sfm} \cite{schoenberger2016mvs} is an incremental-SfM method that is considered the de-facto method for obtaining camera poses.
+Because standard SfM is unreliable with small triangulation angles, we run COLMAP with all sequence images.
+After estimating the trajectory, we scale it using the ground-truth ARKit poses.
+We use \texttt{hloc} \cite{sarlin2019coarse} to run COLMAP with SIFT \cite{Lowe2004DistinctiveIF} + AdaLAM \cite{cavalli2020handcrafted} as well as a learned baseline with DISK \cite{tyszkiewicz2020disk} + LightGlue \cite{lindenberger2023lightglue}. \item \textit{MASt3R} \cite{dust3r_cvpr24} \cite{mast3r_arxiv24} is a recent learning-based 3D vision method that regresses the pointmaps between a pair of images.
+MASt3R is the current SOTA in retrieving metric-scale camera poses, particularly with sparse views with little-to-no overlap.
+To better compare to our method, we evaluate MASt3R on pairwise images two frames apart. \item \textit{DROID-SLAM} \cite{teed2021droid} is a learning-based SLAM method that uses RAFT \cite{teed_raft_2020} to estimate the optical flow across frames to help compute the camera poses.
+To obtain the camera poses for each frame, we set the filter and keyframe thresholds to 0. \end{itemize}

-Note that all baselines require two or more images to estimate the velocity, whereas our method \textit{only needs a single image}.
-We therefore tackle a more difficult problem, and our formulation also more closely resembles the true camera state.
+We also provide the zero-velocity baseline representing a stationary camera, which serves as a reasonable prior for most trajectories.
+Note that all baselines require two or more images to estimate the velocity, whereas our model \textit{only ever sees a single image}.
+We therefore tackle a more difficult problem, and our formulation more closely resembles the true camera state.

 \paragraph{Results.}